 - “Like” Company Pages and Staffing Agency Pages.
 By “liking” company pages or the pages of staffing agencies, you can follow news about new job openings.
 Look for Staffing agencies in your area.
 For those living in New York City, try Time Out New York for some suggestions.
 For the general worldwide site, check out timeout.com.

 - Join Groups.
-Join your alumni groups, job searching groups, and any common interest group that might post job openings.
+Join your alumni groups, job search groups, and any common interest group that might post job openings.
 Your alumni network can be stronger than you think.
-Four years ago when I was looking for part time work, I used my alumni network to find out about job fairs and alumni career portals online.
+Four years ago when I was looking for part-time work, I used my alumni network to find out about job fairs and alumni career portals online.

 Facebook’s job searching engines are growing at an alarming rate.
 Some even speculate that Facebook will outshine LinkedIn in years to come.
 Many company websites already allow candidates to apply via Facebook.
 It’s possible that someday Facebook or LinkedIn will be the only way to apply.

 Lastly, a few tips before starting your Facebook Job Search:

 - Seek to keep your Facebook clean of embarrassing stories and photographs.
 Your future employer may not appreciate photos of you drunk at a club.